Howard Johnson (baseball): 1988–1989: Trade rumors

-After his stellar 1989, Howard Johnson's salary doubled from less than $800,000 to over $1.6 million but, similar to 1988, Johnson followed a great year with a decent one in 1990.
-Johnson put up consistently average numbers for the entire season.
-He stole 34 bases and, for the third time, he played in over 150 games.
+In 1990, Johnson stole 34 bases and, for the third time, he played in over 150 games.
 Despite finishing with only a .244 average and .434 slugging percentage, Johnson still racked up 90 RBIs and 37 doubles.
 He spent the last two months of the season as Kevin Elster's replacement at shortstop.
 The Mets started the season so poorly that manager Davey Johnson was fired in May but, under new manager Bud Harrelson, they recovered to win 91 games.
 They even took over first place in early September, but still missed the playoffs.
 Johnson's best game was his first ever five-RBI game, including a grand slam, at Wrigley Field on June 13, 1990.
 The quality of his season again mirrored the quality of his right-handed hitting, as he batted only .208 from his weaker side.